 AMAPCEO was established in 1992 as a grassroots organization to represent a group of employees in the Ontario Public Service (OPS) who, at that time, were excluded from collective bargaining.
 In 1993, AMAPCEO negotiated a Social Contract sectoral framework agreement with the provincial government on behalf of all excluded employees.
 When amendments to the Crown Employees Collective Bargaining Act were adopted, extending collective bargaining rights to some previously-excluded employees, the union signed up a sufficient number of members to achieve voluntary recognition as a bargaining agent in 1995.
 An interim agreement was adopted in 1996 and a first full Collective Agreement was ratified in 1998.

-AMAPCEO has grown to be the second-largest union in the OPS—tripling its original membership at certification—and expanding outside the OPS to represent seven bargaining units in the Broader Public Sector.
-Six units consist of employees whose work was divested from the OPS under successor rights and one—the Ontario Arts Council—was independently organized after approaching AMAPCEO for assistance.
-(A eighth BPS unit, the Ontario Racing Commission, was also independently organized and represented by AMAPCEO until the ORC's 2016 merger with the Alcohol and Gaming Commission of Ontario.)
+AMAPCEO has grown to be the second-largest union in the OPS—tripling its original membership at certification—and expanding outside the OPS to represent an additional nine bargaining units working in the public interest for provincial agencies, boards, and regulators.
+Six units consist of employees whose work was divested from the OPS under successor rights, two were independently organized after approaching AMAPCEO for assistance, and one consists of employees from a newly created agency.

 Our 25th Anniversary video summarizes our founding, history, and development.